syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Adding-a-timestamp-to-an-existing-PDF/).

 ## Retrieve certificate details from an existing signed PDF document

 The Essential PDF provides support to get the certificate details from an existing signed PDF document such as,